2MASS J05325346+8246465

 2MASS J05325346+8246465 (abbreviated 2MASS J0532+8246) is possibly the first brown dwarf observed in the galactic halo of the Milky Way, and the first known substellar subdwarf star.
-It was discovered from Two Micron All-Sky Survey data, and verified by observations at Palomar Observatory and W. M. Keck Observatory.
+It was discovered by Adam Burgasser et al. in 2003 from Two Micron All-Sky Survey data, and verified by observations at Palomar Observatory and W. M. Keck Observatory.
 It has a low metallicity, which indicates it is an old star.

 The mass and temperature of 2MASS 0532+8246 makes it a rare object in stellar-substellar gap between conventional stars and brown dwarfs.
 It produces roughly half of its luminosity from hydrogen fusion.
 Such "gap" objects, covering a narrow range of masses but a wide range of temperatures, and powered by unsteady hydrogen fusion, are exotic but expected to be more common among low-metallicity objects like 2MASS J05325346+8246465.

 In 2008 it was discovered that this object is on a retrograde galactic orbit that is both eccentric and extends well away from the plane, making this object a member of the galactic halo.
 In 2024 this object was identified as a possible member of the Thamnos populations, together with the T subdwarf CWISE J113010.07+313944.7.
 Thamnos has two substructures called Thamnos 1 and Thamnos 2, both were identified in 2019 from Gaia data.
 Thamnos is likely the remnant of a dwarf galaxy that was accreted into the Milky Way and consists of metal-poor stars that formed between 8 and 12.89 billion years ago.